Entertainment during the Great Depression: Radio

 Listening to radio broadcasting became a source of nearly free entertainment.
 The radio stations had a little bit of everything for all ages, young and old.
 One of the most common radio shows for young children was Little Orphan Annie.
 The show is about an adventurous young girl who had an equally adventurous dog named Sandy.
 Together, Annie and Sandy would try to solve mysteries.
 The show was so loved by children that they soon began to purchase small items of merchandise such as pins of Annie.
 Later, an actual film was released to the public.
 Adults listened to newscasts, radio theater, the Grand Ole Opry, soap operas, and sermons as well.

 Board games

-The board game Monopoly, published by the Parker brother in 1935, was a popular favorite.
-It cost $1 (one U.S dollar) during the time.
+The board game Monopoly, published by the Parker Brothers in 1935, was a popular favorite.
+It cost $1 during the time.
 With calculation of inflation, that would be $15.45 in 2020.
-Another popular game was Sorry!, which was adopted by the Parker brothers in 1934.
+Another popular game was Sorry!, which was adopted by the Parker Brothers in 1934.

+Comics

+The Superman character made his first appearance in Action Comics in April, 1938.
+The creation of Joe Shuster and Jerry Siegel and published by Detective Comics (DC), its popularity led to a surge in interest in the comic book genre.